-There was an increase of 37 per cent in the number of cases the HPC dealt with in 2009-10 compared to 2008-09.
-However, the number of registrants on the Register has also increased by ten per cent.
-There has been a slight increase in the total number of registrants who are subject to a case in 2009-10, from 0.26 per cent of the Register in 2008-09 to 0.38 percent in 2009-10.
-This includes the 44 cases that were transferred to the HPC from the British Psychological Society (BPS).
-It should be noted that the number of cases as a percentage of the total number of registrants still remains less than one per cent of the Register.
-In a small number of instances a registrant will be the subject of more than one case.
-Graph 1 shows the number of cases between 2005-06 and 2009-10 compared to the number of registrants.
+There was an increase of 37 per cent in the number of cases received by the HPC in 2009-10 compared to 2008-09.
+However, the number of registrants on the register has also increased by ten per cent.
+The number of cases as a percentage of the total number of registrants still remains beneath one per cent of the register.
+It should be noted that in a small number of instances a registrant will be the subject of more than one complaint.

+Graph 1 below shows the number of cases received between 2005-06 and 2009-10 compared to the number of registrants.